jwsmith24/BattleYAK/README.md

-# Battle YAK
+# Where are the Yaks?

-Find all of your opponents yaks before they find yours to win!
+The yaks have wandered off into a field of tall, lush grass and it's beginning to get dark.
+Can you get them back to safety before the sun goes down?

 > [!NOTE]
-> Yak-themed Battleship implementation with an emphasis on Test-Driven Development.
-Capstone project for TOP Javascript course.
+> This is a slightly modified version of the capstone project for The Odin Project Javascript course.
+Emphasis was placed on test-driven development.